ChauhanRohan-RC/Cube/README.md

 * Uses a 2-phase generic A<sup>*</sup> algorithm with manhattan cost function, based on the extension of basic [Kociemba Algorithm](http://kociemba.org/math/imptwophase.htm)
-* Solves any NxNxN dimensional cube through an iterative stochastic gradient descent of heuristic cost function
+* Solves any NxN dimension cube through an iterative stochastic gradient descent of heuristic cost function
-* **Can solve a 3x3 cube under 20 moves in less than 1 second**
+* Especially optimized to solve a **_3x3 cube under 20 moves in less than 1 second_**
 * The preprocessing phase includes
     * Error checks for facelets, edges, corners, edge flips, corner twists and parity
     * Normalization of odd dimensional cubes against flipping transformations that changes center cubies orientation